kenatiod/MUT/Understanding Machine Understanding.md

 Bassam, "Thanks, Anh and you, CASPAR.
 This has been an eye-opening discussion.
 Let's make sure we incorporate these considerations into our work going forward."

-Anh give Bassam a "thumbs up" and said, "Absolutely.
-The future of AI depends on our ability to navigate these complex issues responsibly.
-Let's get to work."
+Anh gave Bassam an acknowledging nod as they continued to walk ahead.

 #### 3.5.2 -- Understanding needs more than knowing